solutionforest/Inspirecms-core/docs/import.md

 slug: import
 path: docs/v1/import
 uri: /docs/1.x/import
----
-# Import
+heading: Import

-InspireCMS provides import capabilities for migrating content and system configurations.
+brief: InspireCMS provides import capabilities for migrating content and system configurations.
 This guide explains how to use the import features effectively.
 ---

 ## Overview